resource-watch/slate/source/includes/api/_dataset.md

 }'
 ```

-Using this endpoint, you can add completely replace the data of an already existing dataset.
+Using this endpoint, you can add or completely replace the data of an already existing dataset.
 It's exclusively available for document based datasets - you'll get a `404` error if you use it on a dataset of a different type.
 All previously existing data will be permanently deleted.
 You can either provide the URL(s) for the file(s) containing the data you wish to add, or simply provide that data in the body of your request, as a JSON object.
 There are no requirements regarding similarity of the data structure between existing and new data - your overwrite data can have a completely different data schema.

 This process is asynchronous and not instantaneous.
 Immediately when triggered, this request will cause the dataset's `status` to be set to `pending`, meaning you will not be able to issue new overwrite or concat requests, and will not yet be able to access the new data yet.
 Once the request has been fully processed, the status will be automatically set to `saved` and the new data will be accessible.
 Depending on factors like API load or the size of the data being uploaded, this may take from a few minutes to a few hours to occur.
 The API does not issue any notification when the asynchronous operation is finished.